Agents

 protection_profile | — | safe / balanced / full_access — maps to the capability model (omitted = fail-closed default) |

 A newly registered agent starts in PENDING_APPROVAL.
-The response returns an ag_ agent API key — store it immediately, it is only shown once.
-Note: this key is not yet accepted for API authentication (see Authentication); requests keep authenticating with the project key, and traces attribute the agent via its plain id.
+The response does not return an agent API key: requests authenticate with the project key (see Authentication), and traces attribute the agent via its plain id.

 Lifecycle transitions